Amos Jeng

 I am a Postdoctoral Research Fellow in the Department of Psychology at the University of Michigan.
 I hold a Ph.D. in Educational Psychology from the University of Illinois Urbana-Champaign and a B.A. in Cognitive Science and Philosophy from Johns Hopkins University.

-1. How learners evaluate the help they receive in digital environments
+2. How students evaluate help in digital environments; and